wtnwin111/interview/README.md

     14) Write code to check if a linked list contains cycle.
     15) Write code to reverse a linked list.
 Try to not using any extra space.
     16) Write code to find the first common node of two linked list
+    17) Given a complicate linked list, besides a next pointer, have a sibling pointer which point to any node in the linked list or NULL.
+        Write code to clone the linked list.

 ##C4: Array
     1) Given an image represented by an N\*N matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
 Can you do this in place?